ANNOUNCEMENTS

 Information about the author:

-Melnyk Yuriy Borysovych https://orcid.org/0000-0002-8527-4638; Doctor of Philosophy in Pedagogy, Affiliated Associate Professor; Chairman of Board, Kharkiv Regional Public Organization “Culture of Health” (KRPOCH); Director, Scientific Research Institute KRPOCH, Ukraine.
+Melnyk Yuriy Borysovych https://orcid.org/0000-0002-8527-4638; This email address is being protected from spambots.
+You need JavaScript enabled to view it.; Doctor of Philosophy in Pedagogy, Affiliated Associate Professor; Chairman of Board, Kharkiv Regional Public Organization “Culture of Health” (KRPOCH); Director, Scientific Research Institute KRPOCH, Ukraine.

 Cite this article as: